KarthikPrabhu23/CKA-2025/README.md

 There is Kustomize config available at `/opt/course/17/operator`.
 It installs an operator which works with different CRDs.
 It has been deployed like this:

-kubectl kustomize /opt/course/17/operator/prod | kubectl apply -f -
+kubectl kustomize `/opt/course/17/operator/prod | kubectl apply -f -`
 Perform the following changes in the Kustomize base config:

 The operator needs to list certain CRDs.
-Check the logs to find out which ones and adjust the permissions for Role operator-role
+Check the logs to find out which ones and adjust the permissions for Role `operator-role`

-Add a new Student resource called student4 with any name and description
+Add a new Student resource called `student4` with any name and description

 Deploy your Kustomize config changes to prod.

-Answer:
+**Answer**:
 Kustomize is a standalone tool to manage K8s Yaml files, but it also comes included with kubectl.
 The common idea is to have a base set of K8s Yaml and then override or extend it for different overlays, like done here for prod:

 ➜ ssh cka6016